Vuk97/nimbora-docs/docs/sdks/sdk/guides/withdrawing_strategy.md

 After the withdrawal request is processed and finalized on the StarkNet network, you can claim the withdrawal by calling the `claimWithdrawal` function which moves the tokens back to your Ethereum account.

 :::info
 The **Underlying** asset represent the tokens users will use to deposit within a strategy.
-For example, the underlying token for the sDAI strategy is DAI.
+For example, the underlying token for the nsDai strategy is DAI.
 :::

 ### Request Withdrawal